 This is how people think they can grow happy and healthy old

 A recent American study among millennials showed that 80% strive for wealth.
 Of that 80%, 50% also wanted to become famous.
 According to them, that would be the key to healthy and happy aging.
-We seem to live in a society where performance, hard work, status, and fame, is the most important thing you can aspire to.
+We seem to live in a society where performance, hard work, status, and fame, are the most important things you can aspire to.
 How wrong can we be?

 The Harvard Study of Adult Development | Research on Happiness

 In 1938, a group of researchers began to keep track of the lives of 724 men.
 The men were divided into two groups.
 One group studied at Harvard, and the other group consisted of children and young men from the poorest neighborhoods of Boston.

 Each year, the men were mentally and physically examined, and the research is still ongoing.
 Robert Waldinger is the fourth director of the research, and there are still 60 men alive who are surveyed every year.
 It is presumably the longest-running research in the world.

 The question the researchers wanted to answer is how to live a happy and healthy life and which factors can influence this.
 The conclusions, after more than 80 years of research, are astonishing.